efiminem/pymtodo/README.rst

 Installing
 ============

-You can install pymtodo from our repo:
+You can install pymtodo via pip:

 .. code:: shell